Auction: Buyout option

 A buyout auction is an auction with an additional set price (the 'buyout' price) that any bidder can accept at any time during the auction, thereby immediately ending the auction and winning the item.
 This means that if an item offers its buyout price at the beginning, one participant can stop all other potential participants from bidding at all, or stop the bidding process before the bid price has reached the buyout price.
 If no bidder chooses to utilize the buyout option before the end of bidding, the highest bidder wins and pays their bid.
 Buyout options can be either temporary or permanent.
 In a temporary-buyout auction the option to buy out the auction is not available after the first bid is placed.
 In a permanent-buyout auction the buyout option remains available throughout the entire auction until the close of bidding.
 The buyout price can either remain the same throughout the entire auction, or vary throughout according to rules or simply as decided by the seller.

 Winner selection

 The winner selection in most auctions selects the best bid.
-Unique bid auctions offer a special winner selection.
-The winner is the bidder with the lowest unique bid.
-The Chinese auction, as already mentioned, selects a winner partially based on random.
+Unique bid auctions offer a special winner selection: the winner is the bidder with the lowest unique bid.
+The Chinese auction selects a winner partially based on randomness.

 The final price for the selected winner is not always conducted according to their final bid.
 In the case of the second-price ruling as in a Vickrey auction, the final price for the winner is based on the second bidder's price.
 A Proxy bid is a special case of second-price ruling used by eBay, where a predefined increment is added to the second highest bid in response to a yet higher bid.

 Auctions with more than one winner are called multi-winner auctions.
 Multiunit auction, Combinatorial auction, Generalized first-price auction and Generalized second-price auction are multi-winner auctions.